OmerAhmedKhan/BigDataPlatformCS-E4640/assignment-3-802062/reports/Assignment-2-Design.md

 There are three types of time associated with streaming process, in which only one (eventTime) is depends on data provided timestamp.

 - **Processing time** Processing time refers to the system time of the machine that is executing the respective operation.
 When a streaming program runs on processing time, all time-based operations (like time windows) will use the system clock of the machines that run the respective operator.
 - **Event time** Event time is the time that each individual event occurred on its producing device.
-This time is typically embedded within the records before they enter Flink, and that event timestamp can be extracted from each record
+This time is typically embedded within the records before they enter spark, and that event timestamp can be extracted from each record
-- **Ingestion time** Ingestion time is the time that events enter Flink.
+- **Ingestion time** Ingestion time is the time that events enter spark.
 At the source operator each record gets the source’s current time as a timestamp, and time-based operations (like time windows) refer to that timestamp.

 If data is not provided with a timestamp then we can use wither processing time or ingest time to control the window.
 Compared to processing time, it is slightly more expensive, but gives more predictable results.
 Because ingestion time uses stable timestamps (assigned once at the source), different window operations over the records will refer to the same timestamp, whereas in processing time each window operator may assign the record to a different window (based on the local system clock and any transport delay).
 Compared to event time, ingestion time programs cannot handle any out-of-order events or late data, but the programs don’t have to specify how to generate watermarks.

 For a current data set we will go for **Event time** as the dataset have **event_time** which comes from the system of customers itself.

 Windows split the stream into “buckets” of finite size, over which we can apply computations.
-For example, with an event-time-based windowing strategy that creates non-overlapping (or tumbling) windows every 5 minutes and has an allowed lateness of 1 min, Flink will create a new window for the interval between 12:00 and 12:05 when the first element with a timestamp that falls into this interval arrives, and it will remove it when the watermark passes the 12:06 timestamp.
+For example, with an event-time-based windowing strategy that creates non-overlapping (or tumbling) windows every 5 minutes and has an allowed lateness of 1 min, spark will create a new window for the interval between 12:00 and 12:05 when the first element with a timestamp that falls into this interval arrives, and it will remove it when the watermark passes the 12:06 timestamp.

 We will use tumbling windows for our use case as we need to count number of alarms triggered in certian amount of time to know the rate of alaram from these devices.
 A tumbling windows assigner assigns each element to a window of a specified window size.
 Tumbling windows have a fixed size and do not overlap.
 For example, if you specify a tumbling window with a size of 5 minutes, the current window will be evaluated and a new window will be started every five minutes.